-I don't know about you, but for me, growing peas (Pisum sativum / Leguminosae) is all about having something in the garden that's growing and producing right away.
-Give me a garden full of slow growers and I'll pester and micro-manage those poor slackers into hiding.
-But when I plant peas, I don't need to worry about that: The prolific and fast-producing nature of these rugged legumes distracts me long enough that I leave my slow growers be.
-Plus, peas make great training-wheel crops for children and new gardeners because they're hardy and forgiving.
+I don’t know about you, but for me, learning how to grow peas (Pisum sativum / Leguminosae) was all about having something in the garden that would grow and produce right away.
+Give me a garden full of slow growers and I’ll pester and micromanage those poor slackers into hiding.
+But, when I plant peas, I don’t need to worry about that: The prolific and fast-producing nature of these rugged legumes distracts me long enough that I leave my slow growers be.

 Growing peas is relatively easy because they’re not very nutrient needy, they don’t attract many pests, and they’ve been cultivated for so long that many hardy, fast-growing varieties exist.
 Even so, you may want to mind your peas and Qs with these growing tips:

 - Before you plant your peas, inoculate them with the bacteria (Rhizobium) that they use to fix nitrogen in their roots.